 - The journalism and media studies major provides undergraduate students with a broad spectrum of courses in the theory and practice of journalism and mass media, preparing them for professional careers in newspapers, magazines, television, radio, cable television, the news agencies and wire services, publishing, and public information service in the government and private sectors.

 - The Masters of Information program is ranked #7 by U.S. News & World Report: specializations rank #1 school library media , #6 digital librarianship, #6 services for children and youth, and #8 information systems.

 - The school’s faculty pursue research on a wide range of basic and applied research topics and emphasize interdisciplinary collaboration.

 - The school is home to a number of specialized centers that concentrate on research, education, and applied outreach programs.

-- A completely online M.L.I.S. program is available.
+- A completely online M.I. program is available.